wa008/wa008.github.io/_posts/2024-10-23-notes-of-FlashAttention.md

 2) Flash-attention has higher FLOP count compared to standard attention but is still faster because attention is memory-access-bound and falsh-attention has fewer HBM accesses.

 ## Not finished

-+ how to recalculate backward grad
++ Math about how to recalculate backward grad
-+ block sparse

 ## Summary

 1) Purpose of auther?

 Using blocks method to make memory-bound network memroy-efficient and faster

 2) Key of new method?

 Using block to avoid the store of large softmax attention maxtrice.

 3) What is useful for me?

 Using block to trade-off between memory and computation, which can be use based on memory-bound or computation-bound

 4) What references is necessary to read?
-[Reformer: The Efficient Transformer](https://arxiv.org/abs/2001.04451): sparse-approximation to reduce the computation and memory requirements
++ [Reformer: The Efficient Transformer](https://arxiv.org/abs/2001.04451): sparse-approximation to reduce the computation and memory requirements
-[Rethinking Attention with Performers](https://arxiv.org/abs/2009.14794): low-rank approximation to do same thing
++ [Rethinking Attention with Performers](https://arxiv.org/abs/2009.14794): low-rank approximation to do same thing

-> 1-4 from Andrew NG

 5) new idea